 While a bruised kidney can usually be managed without complications, it still requires proper treatment in order to heal correctly.
 Therefore, if you think you may have a bruised kidney, you should see a doctor right away.

 Seeing an online doctor allows you to get medical advice instantly from the comfort of your own home.
 DrHouse has several providers on-call and available for virtual visits within 15 minutes.
-Additionally, DrHouse provides same day in-office visits via the app for an in-person experience.
-The app also integrates an online pharmacy, allowing you to buy your medications and get them delivered to your doorstep.
 If you think you may have a bruised kidney, book an appointment with us today.

 - Blunt or penetrating trauma can bruise your kidneys, although blunt trauma is more common.

 - Symptoms of renal injury include blood in the urine, nausea, vomiting, back and abdominal pain, and bruising.